icons8/lunacy-docs/docs/index.md

       excerpt: How to create and manage color variables
       url: '/variables'
       icon: 'paint-palette'
-    - title: 'Layer and text styles'
+    - title: 'Styles'
-      excerpt: Learn how to speed up your work with layer and text styles
+      excerpt: Learn how to speed up your work with pre-set styles
       url: '/layerstyles/'
       icon: 'rich-text-converter'
     - title: 'Components'